osher/swagger-json-output/README.md

 ## Configuring the fitting
 Supported options:
- - `includeErrObject` - whenever truthful, errors are captured and format
+ - `includeErrStack` - whenever truthful, in case of error is thrown or yielded by fittings in the pipe, the error stack is included in responses.
  - `beautifyJson` - meant for Dev/Integration envs, where you want to `curl` your API and just read.
    The error-stack is optimized for this beautification.